MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-overflow.md

         - **Transfer to a different queue**
         - **Transfer to an external number**

     - **Estimated wait time exceeds**: This condition is available for the voice queues only.
-Enter a value between 0.5 second and 60 minutes to denote the wait time after which one of the following overflow actions will be triggered.
-For information on how wait time is calculated, see [Show customers their average wait time in a queue](average-wait-time.md).
+Enter a value between 30 seconds and 60 minutes to denote the wait time after which one of the following overflow actions will be triggered.
+To calculate the estimated wait time for the queue, the system takes the average of the wait times for the previous 48 hours and a minimum of 50 conversations in the queue.
+For example, if a customer calls on a Thursday at 5:00 PM, the estimated wait time is calculated by taking the average of wait times of all the calls from Tuesday at 5:00 PM (previous 48 hours), provided 50 or more calls are in queue.
+If the number of calls is less than 50, the estimated wait time overflow condition isn't evaluated because it doesn't meet the criteria to calculate the wait time.

         - **Direct callback (preview)**
         - **End call**